DrewBregman/website/public/learning-docket/how-models-learn.md

-# Me and the Machine, Learning
+# How Models Learn

 Generally speaking, I know machine learning is a subset of AI.
 And I know that machine learning mostly uses supervised learning, unsupervised learning, reinforcement learning, and deep learning to create statistical models and algorithms around patterns in data.
 But, I don't really understand any of it.

- - How does each learning method work?
+1. How does each learning method work?
- - How do you pick which method to use?
+2. How do you pick which method to use?
- - How are LLMs built?
+3. How are LLMs built?

 ## How I'm Learning